BabylonJSGuide/Generator/content/advanced/materials/Facets.md

 ---
-PG_TITLE: 3004.
-Applying Materials to Facets.md
+PG_TITLE: Applying Materials to Facets
 ---

 # Materials and Vertices